July, August and September Open Every Day 6:00am - 3:00 pm

-Enroll in a camera workshop such as Tom Boggan's April 27 Basic Photography class; read more detail on that and other
+Enroll in a camera workshop such as Lisa Langell's Basic Photography class July 27; read more detail on that and all Arboretum Photography Workshops

 Consider annual membership -- they start at $50 and allow a full year's access to the Arboretum; membership is the best way you can help support BTA!